 Radiofrequency Lesioning Indications

 In herniated disc patients, RF lesioning is usually used to block signals from a suspected compressed nerve root.
 Of course, this neurological compression is medically identified far more often than it actually occurs and many of these cases are misdiagnosed.
 In these mistakenly identified cases, the pain is typically due to an ischemic condition using the herniated disc as a scapegoat for symptom production.
 Regardless, even if the source of pain is due to oxygen deprivation of the identified nerve, the surgery should still work.

 The downside to this treatment is its symptomatic nature.
 The cause of the pain is not cured and once the RF lesioning wears off, the pain will likely return and statistics show it might come back worse than before.
 This treatment only lasts 6 to 12 months on average and subsequent treatments have a tendency of lasting even less time.
 On the up side, this procedure is short at less than 1 hour, relatively effective for numerous types of pain and involves very low risk.

-Radiofrequency Lesioning Recommendations
+Radiofrequency Lesioning Editorial

 As always, I recommend saving any type of surgical intervention until all conservative options have failed.
 That being said, RF lesioning might buy you some pain free time to further investigate your options for actually curing the condition once and for all.
 In these situations, I can see the point of the procedure.
 As a stand alone solution, RFL is a hands down loser, since it is little more than a temporary fix.

 RFL, like epidural injections, offers hope to many patients who enjoy the benefits of the pain relief, but do not immediately consider the fact that these modalities are indeed temporary.
 Most patients also do not think about the chances of subsequent rounds of treatment being less effective or consider the chance that their pain will likely return in full.